sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 - Sampled classifications
 - Existing SEPAL recipes

-We will use the first option, but see more details on each option in the [SEPAL Documentation](https://docs.sepal.io/en/latest/cookbook/classification.html).
+We will use the first option, but see more details on each option in the <a href="https://docs.sepal.io/en/latest/cookbook/classification.html" target="_blank" rel="noopener noreferrer">SEPAL Documentation</a>.

 Click `+ Add` and select `CSV File` in the pop-out window.